Leona Valley, California: Viticulture

 The Reynolds Family Estate planted vineyards in 2001 and established Leona Valley Winery, pioneering a new wine region with the Leona Valley AVA (American Viticulture Area) and a new L.A.
 County Wine Ordinance promoting wineries and tasting rooms in the area.

 Government and infrastructure

 The Los Angeles County Department of Health Services operates the Antelope Valley Health Center in Lancaster, serving Leona Valley.

+Education

+Most of Leona Valley is in the Westside Union Elementary School District, while a piece is in the Hughes-Elizabeth Lakes Union Elementary School District.
+All of Leona Valley is in the Antelope Valley Union Joint High School District.